The Hidden SEO Cost of AI Website Builders: Why "Beautiful and Fast" Isn't Enough

 Total: 40-75 edits per month

-On a credit-based platform at $2-5 per edit?
-You're looking at $80-375 per month in credits alone, and that’s before you've paid for hosting, your domain, or the base subscription.
+A month’s worth of SEO optimization could cost between $80 and $375 in tokens alone, and that’s before you've paid for hosting, your domain, or the base subscription.

-To put it into context: I had a client last quarter who spent $400 in editing credits just to implement the basic SEO recommendations from our audit.
+I had a client last quarter who spent $400 in editing credits just to implement basic SEO recommendations from our audit.
 On any traditional CMS, that would have taken an afternoon and cost exactly zero dollars.

 SEO requires constant iteration.
 You can't optimize what you can't afford to edit.